CARING FOR AND OILING YOUR NORFOLK OAK WOODEN WORKTOPS

 step 1: prep, prep, prep...

 Once you are happy with the finish obtained from sanding, you are ready to oil.
-The worktop needs at least six coats of linseed oil on both sides prior to installation.
+The worktop needs at least six coats of finishing oil on both sides prior to installation.
 Try and do this in a warm environment otherwise the oil will be slow to dry.
 Make sure the floor is covered as oil will drip from the underside, and wear old clothes once the oil is on clothing it will go hard and spoil them.
 It is important to oil the worktops on both sides in the same sitting to keep the worktop in balance.

 step 2: edges first, followed by the rest, then a tea break!